jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Death star, Darth Blockbuster, and dark majic come from modern psychology.
 And this is the real reason I wrote this book.

 All of this is hard to understand.
 It seems simple because it's your life, and you think your opinions matter.
 But there's a reason we go to the doctor when we're feeling sick.
 They know the human antonmy, and we don't, even though we own one.

+- Firefox’s Enhanced Tracking Protection marks a major new milestone in our battle against cross-site tracking: we now block fingerprinting scripts by default for all users, taking a new bold step in the fight for our users’ privacy.